GraphQL Tips and Best Practices

 resource

-For an AWS account the resource AKA is: arn:aws:::<accountnumber> For a GCP account the resource AKA is: gcp://cloudresourcemanager.googleapis.com/projects/<projectname> For an Azure account the resource AKA is: azure:///subscriptions/<subscription_id> At the Turbot level the AKA is: tmod:@turbot/turbot#/
+For an AWS account the resource AKA is: arn:aws:::<account_number> For a GCP account the resource AKA is: gcp://cloudresourcemanager.googleapis.com/projects/<project_name> For an Azure account the resource AKA is: azure:///subscriptions/<subscription_id> At the Turbot level the AKA is: tmod:@turbot/turbot#/

 identitySearch.directory